Layoamona/LITA_FIRST_PROJECT/README.md

 ## Tools Used
 - Microsoft Excel
-  - For Data Cleaning
+  -For Data Cleaning
-  - For Analysis
+  -For Analysis
-  - For Visualiation
+  -For Visualiation
 - SQL - Strutured Query Language for Quering Dta
 -  GitHub for Portfolio Building